amc-corey-cox/cc_env/README.md

 ```
 After changing the mode of rstudio/chrom-sandbox (which I don't really understand), I was able to get Rstudio running.

+## Compute Abstraction
+Several of my programming projects use containerization to run locally or deply apps.
+I use Docker for containerization and deployment and KVM will likely be used for running virtual OS's such as Windows 11 pro.

+### KVM
+Docker requires some parts of KVM for installation.
+We'll add those here.
+I will make changes to this installation as necessary for using KVM more broadly, for instance for Windows 11 pro virtual hosting.
+Instructions for setup and installation are in setup/kvm.md.

+### Docker
+The installation of Docker on Linux is fairly complex.
+Please see setup/docker.md for details on how to install.

 # Other Software
 Other software that I generally like to have is all available without any issues from the App Center.
 They are: